MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-pipelines.md

 1. Locate and install the “Dynamics 365 Finance and Operations Tools” shared extension under **Organization Settings -> Extensions**.
 QUESTION: Where will I find this menu?
 Power Platform admin center?

 1. Add a **Create Deployable Package** task in your build pipeline, and ensure it contains task version 1.
 Ensure Add Licenses to Deployable Package has task version 1.
-If you have tasks with same name then select "View Yaml" for the task to ensure it’s a preview task.
+If you have tasks with same name, then select "View Yaml" for the task to ensure it’s a preview task.
 1. Locate and install the “Power Platform Build Tools” extension from **Organization Settings -> Extensions -> Browse Marketplace**.
 1. Download the X++ Nuget packages with the required version and add them to your artifact feed.
 For details on this step refer to [Build automation that uses Microsoft-hosted agents and Azure Pipelines - Finance & Operations](https://learn.microsoft.com/dynamics365/fin-ops-core/dev-itpro/dev-tools/hosted-build-automation).